HongyuCao3/Desentiment/README.md

 ![Desentiment Framework](framework.png)

 *Overview of the Desentiment framework.
 The model uses sentiment prompts and dual calibration modules to generate sentiment-controlled summaries.*

+## CopyRight
+This repository is modified from [BRIO](https://github.com/yixinL7/BRIO) project.
+I added the sentiment and semantic taggers to `./Tagger/`, and added the  sentiment calibrator to `./model.py` change loss function in `./main.py` to balance the sentiment and semantics.